-To build capability here at Cranfield to address a clearly-defined environmental challenge or set of challenges.
-The programme is expected to create an intra-organisation solutions-orientated community that is working towards a common goal.
+To build a capability here at Cranfield to address a clearly-defined environmental challenge or set of challenges.
+The programme is expected to create an intra-organisation, solutions-orientated community that is working towards a common goal.

 Defining your challenge